 8. Do directors and controlling shareholders owe a duty to the stakeholders in connection with a deal?

 Scheme of Arrangement

-Section 281(1)(a) of the Companies Act requires directors and chief executives to disclose the directors' or chief executive's material interest in the merger to affected creditors and shareholders.
+The Companies Act s 281(1)(a) requires directors and chief executives to disclose the directors' or chief executive's material interest in the merger to affected creditors and shareholders.

 Securities Act